Egypt Travel Tips And Advice from the Egypt Experts!

 Your Travel Health in Egypt!

 Many tourists have health concerns when traveling to other countries revolving around the cleanliness of the water, the safety of the food, potential illnesses and the standard of hospital care.
-Keep reading and we will give you some facts as well as some stuff we've learned from our long experience in leading tours.
+Keep reading and we will give you some facts as well as some good information we've learned from our long experience in leading tours.

 When visiting Egypt, don't drink the tap water - it's highly chlorinated.
 However, with enough time in Egypt, you could potentially grow accustomed to the water.
 This doesn't mean that the tap water is polluted, it simply means that you are not used to it, and you might get stomach problems.
 This happened to me while I was visiting the UK and attempted to drink the tap water - I got stomach cramps.
 I was simply not used to water there.
 It's a similar situation in Egypt.
 It is advisable to drink bottled water during your entire holiday.
 That is why I would advise strongly that you don't drink the tap water, and use it only for washing and brushing your teeth.